emailherds/Youtube-Comment-Classifier-App/README.md

 - [Screenshots](#screenshots)
 - [Installation and Setup](#Installation-and-Setup)

+## About

+This project is a full-stack application that fetches YouTube comments for a given video, runs them through an LSTM-based sentiment/toxicity classifier, and presents the results in an intuitive frontend UI.
+It’s useful for content creators or moderators who want to quickly flag potentially harmful comments and understand overall sentiment.

 ## Features

 - **Comment Analysis**: Automatically fetch and analyze comments from any YouTube video